Check Your Panoply

 THE MYSTERIOUS MYSTERY

 All the blessings are ours jointly, and they are in spirit.
-In order to become thoroughly acquainted with them, we will have to make a daily effort, studying carefully these words of faith and of the ideal teaching.
+In order to become thoroughly acquainted with them, we will have to make a daily effort, to study carefully these words of faith and of the ideal teaching.
 Perhaps there are a few among us to whom the celestial blessings still seem to be wrapped up in a Mysterious Mystery; but all of us will be interested in an article under this title which was published in volume 21 (still available!), starting on page 561.
 Even more light is shed on this topic in our booklet, “To Enlighten all as to the Secret.”

 PAUL’S FIRST EPHESIAN PRAYER

-Prayerful study of the first half of Ephesians and the above mentioned commentaries will certainly help toward a fuller realization of the Ephesian secret which actually is no longer a mystery since Paul was commissioned to enlighten all his readers about it (Eph.3:9).
+Prayerful study of the first half of Ephesians and the above-mentioned commentaries will certainly help toward a fuller realization of the Ephesian secret which actually is no longer a mystery since Paul was commissioned to enlighten all his readers about it (Eph.3:9).

 So let us join the apostle in his first Ephesian prayer (1: 16-23) to the God of our Lord Jesus Christ, the Father of glory, that He may be giving us a spirit of wisdom and revelation in the realization of God that we all may perceive